-The analysis of Repetitive Loss Area #4 was conducted by the Project Team through interviews with City officials, research into Engineering Services and Stormwater Drainage files, including a review of the City's extensive flood history documentation, assessment of insurance claims, field trips to the RLA, interviews with property owners and questionnaires mailed to the property owners soliciting information about prior and existing flooding issues.
+The analysis of Repetitive Loss Area #8 was conducted by the Project Team through interviews with City officials, research into Engineering Services and Stormwater Drainage files, including the Fred Creek Master Drainage Plan, review of the City's extensive flood history documentation, assessment of insurance claims, field trips to the RLA, interviews with home owners and questionnaires mailed to the residences soliciting information about prior and existing flooding issues, if any.
+The Repetitive Loss Properties in RLA #8 were two slab-on-grade structures that were damaged on six occasions because of backup from overland flow and an undersized culvert beneath E. 69^{th} Pl.